Uzair-Fasih/Bitcoin-Miner/README.md

 - The server (boss) spawns two processes:
   - **A Supervisor** that spawns actors (allowing the server machine to mine its own bitcoins)
-  - **A Performance monitor** that clalculates the CPU utilization in a particular interval of time (10s).
+  - **A Performance monitor** that clalculates the CPU utilization for a configurable interval of time (default is 10s).

 The main server process then listens for incoming messages from its own processes and also other processes over the OTP.